Hooray, I’m going home

 - If you live alone or are a primary caregiver, consider getting an medical alert pendant for emergencies.

-- Review home for Fall Prevention Safety.
+- Review home for Fall Prevention Safety and get the Vial Life kit.

 - Take it easy, you’ve been away a few weeks, let your body adjust.